 Gentleman with two telephones, 1880.

 However, the factory owners also set up schools for the children.
-More schools in general also started opening throughout the country.
-This meant a great increase in literacy in Britain.
-With more people reading, more literature was needed.
-Mechanisation and transport meant that books became more easily accessible.
-Nevertheless, they were still expensive, so circulating libraries began to emerge.
+More schools in general also started opening in Britain.
+This meant a great increase in literacy.
+As more people were reading, more literature was needed.
+Satisfying this need was easy, as transport and mechanisation meant that books could be printed and transported at lower costs.
+Nevertheless, books were still not accessible to everyone, so circulating libraries began to emerge as a response to this need.

 From Rural to Urban

-At the beginning of this era, Britain was a predominantly rural society.
-But at the end of this period, more than a third of the population lived in cities.
-Harsh conditions in rural areas forced agricultural workers to seek better lives in towns and factories.
+Britain was a predominantly rural society at the beginning of this era.
+However, by the end of this period, more than a third of the population lived in cities.
+It was mainly the harsh conditions in rural areas that forced agricultural workers to seek better lives in towns.
 Factory work created many new opportunities, leading to mass migration to industrial cities.
 The towns grew exponentially, and they were inter-connected by the ever-expanding railway.

 A room full of poor children who are being served food.